What does r mean in math

 Irrational Numbers

-Cannot be expressed as fractions; their decimal forms are non-terminating and non-repeating.
+cannot be written as fractions; the decimal form is non-terminating and non-repeating.

 Example: √2, π, e